stevenbackus/stevenbackus.github.io/bank.md

 ### Conclusions
+The World Bank has been involved in various development projects and initiatives in Pakistan supporting: infrastructure development, education and health, water resource management, social safety nets, financial sector reforms, disaster recovery and resillience, governance and public sector management, trade and investment, and environmental sustainability.
+The data has shown:
 - There are 310 projects loans or credits for Pakistan.
 - The amounts committed (Original Principal Amounts) range from US$803,970.92 to US$600,000,000.
 - Two grants relating to Tarbela Dam for which US$251,155,143.85 and US$35,000,000 has been disbursed.